Orval Faubus: Little Rock crisis

 Faubus's name became internationally known during the Little Rock Crisis of 1957, when he used the Arkansas National Guard to stop African Americans from attending Little Rock Central High School as part of federally ordered racial desegregation.

-Critics have long charged that Faubus's fight in Little Rock against the 1954 Brown v.
-Board of Education decision by the U.S. Supreme Court that separate schools were inherently unequal was politically motivated.
+Many observers argued that Faubus's fight in Little Rock against the 1954 Brown v.
+Board of Education decision by the U.S. Supreme Court that separate schools were inherently unequal was motivated by considerations of political gain.
 The ensuing battle helped to shield him from the political fallout from a tax increase.
 Journalist Harry Ashmore (who won a Pulitzer Prize for his columns on the subject) portrayed the fight over Central High as a crisis manufactured by Faubus.
 Ashmore said that Faubus used the Guard to keep blacks out of Central High School because he was frustrated by the success his political opponents were having in using segregationist rhetoric to arouse white voters.

 Faubus's decision led to a showdown with President Dwight D. Eisenhower and former Governor Sid McMath.
-On September 5, 1957, Eisenhower sent a telegram to Governor Orval E. Faubus in which he wrote "The only assurance I can give you is that the Federal Constitution will be upheld by me by every legal means at my command."
+On September 5, 1957, Eisenhower sent a telegram to Faubus in which he wrote "The only assurance I can give you is that the Federal Constitution will be upheld by me by every legal means at my command."
 This was a response to Faubus's concerns about being taken into custody and his telephones being wired.
 Eisenhower did say in his telegram that the Department of Justice was collecting facts as to why there was a failure to comply with the courts.
 This led to the September 14 conference where Faubus and Eisenhower discussed the Court order in Newport, Rhode Island.
-The quoted "friendly and constructive discussion" led to the Governor claiming his desire to comply with his duty to the Constitution, personal opinions aside.
-The Governor did express his hope that the Department of Justice would be patient.
-The Arkansas Governor did stay true to his word and on September 21, President Eisenhower released a statement which announced that the Governor had withdrawn his troops, the Little Rock School Board was carrying out desegregation plans, and local law was ready to keep order.
+The quoted "friendly and constructive discussion" led to Faubus claiming his desire to comply with his duty to the Constitution, personal opinions aside.
+Faubus did express his hope that the Department of Justice would be patient.
+He did stay true to his word and on September 21, President Eisenhower released a statement which announced that Faubus had withdrawn his troops, the Little Rock School Board was carrying out desegregation plans, and local law was ready to keep order.